-The granddaughter of famed ocean explorer and filmmaker Jacques-Yves Cousteau, Alexandra Cousteau doesn’t take her family legacy lightly.
+The granddaughter of famed ocean explorer and filmmaker Jacques-Yves Cousteau, Alexandra doesn’t take her family legacy lightly.
 She spends her days advocating for ocean and water conservation around the world.
 Oceana welcomed her as a senior advisor to the organization in February, a role she will juggle along with many others, including being a mother to her baby daughter Clémentine.
 Besides lending her expertise to Oceana, Alexandra is a National Geographic Explorer, founder of Blue Legacy International, and brand ambassador for Oceana expedition partner Revo Sunglasses.
-She spoke with Oceana editor Emily Fisher.
+Here's what she had to say:

 Tell me about your family’s history with the oceans.